- What is Box Edit?

 The Box Edit installer package is available for both the Mac (DMG format) and Windows (MSI format).

-- Click the Get Box Edit button and download the Box Edit installer.
+- Scroll to Box Edit for Windows or Box Edit for Mac and click the Download button to download the Box Edit installer.

 - Run the Box Edit installer and follow instructions to install or update Box Edit on your computer.